ReferenceType/H264Sharp/README.md

 # H264Sharp

 Cisco's OpenH264 Native facade/wrapper for .Net with highly optimised SIMD color format conversion support.
 It is very suitable for realtime streaming over network.
+This library is designed to give access to full control on Encoding and Decoding process instead of a blackbox approach, yet offers simplified API for quick setup and go.

 SIMD color format converters are up to 2.9x faster than OpenCV implementation.